JHU-PL-Lab/www-fpse/lecture/intro.md

 ### Functional (FP)

 * Advantages described above: declarative nature and correctness, more composable
-* Sometimes less good at supporting extension, no notion of subclass in common functional paradigms
+* Sometimes less good at supporting extension: e.g. no notion of subclass in functional paradigm

 ### Who wins?
 Thesis: